-At times when there is a power outage, and you might experience printer problems after the power outage.
-If you’ve ever fallen victim of this and you are looking for a way out, you just caught a break!
+At times when there is a power outage, you might experience printer problems, or it may not be working afterward.
+If you’ve ever fallen victim to this and are looking for a way out, you just caught a break!

-By resetting the router, the network reboots and your printer should now be back online.
-If this procedure could not resolve the issue, you can try the next solution.
+By resetting the router, the network reboots, and your printer should now be back online.
+If this procedure cannot resolve the issue, you can try the next solution.

 - Locate the control panel of the printer.

 - On the dashboard, locate and click on Network Setup.

 - Tap on the Restore Network Settings, and confirm the change.

 - Print a configuration page and check if the settings have been restored to default and then restart the printer.